 To understand what their co-workers are going through, employees need to communicate with each other more frequently.

-Hence, it is important for co-workers to interact with each other using any mode they feel comfortable with and even seek advice and support from each other.
+Hence, co-workers need to interact with each other using any mode they feel comfortable with and even seek advice and support from each other.

 3. Adopt a more patient and forgiving attitude

-Rather than making them feel guilty and embarrassed, it is important that they adopt a more forgiving and patient attitude.
+Rather than making them feel guilty and embarrassed, they must adopt a more forgiving and patient attitude.

 Discussing with them or rectifying the mistakes themselves are just some ways of improving team spirit in these difficult times.